Mabuhay – Welcome to the Philippines

-The Philippine Islands consist of 7,107 Islands and although still not considered one of the classical dive destinations in the world, the area is already well known as a paradise for the more intrepid scuba diver.
+The Philippine Islands consist of 7,107 Islands and although still not considered one of the classical Scuba diving destinations in the world, the area is already well known as a paradise for the more intrepid scuba diver.
 Because of its long distance from Europe or the United States the archipelago still maintains an aura of relaxation unlike many dive-destinations in Thailand, the Red Sea or Cozumel.

 Discover a Dive Paradise